 Bringing in out-of-market candidates?
 Hire us to provide a customized tour of Baton Rouge.
 We're experts at it.
 In fact, there's a 94% chance a candidate who is offered the job and has gone on our tour will accept the offer.
 Contact our Director of Talent Development to schedule a tour!

 Life in BR

 So you’ve got a new hire and you want to help them acclimate as quickly as possible?
-Send them to our comprehensive digital Life in BR portal with details on community resources, how to get involved, things to do, overviews of neighborhoods and the education system, and much more.
+Invite them to browse our comprehensive Life in BR section with details on community resources, how to get involved, things to do, overviews of neighborhoods and the education system, and much more.

 Our talent tours (explained above) are also a great way to welcome your newest employees.
 Do you have a group of new employees you’d like to go on a tour?
 We can provide a bus tour for small groups.
 These go a long way in building team comradery as well.

-BRAC’s Connect program matches newcomers (Pathfinders) to long-time locals (City Guides) and are invited to meet-up to swap stories and learn about the community.
+BRAC's Connect program matches newcomers (Pathfinders) to long-time locals (City Guides) and invites them to meet-up, swap stories and learn about the community together.
 Encourage your new employees to sign-up and make an acquaintance outside of the office.

 Another simple way to start touting the community – share our stories.
 Check out the positive press below, and share with colleagues, family, friends and potential talent to paint a picture of the Capital Region.
 Feel free to post these articles on your organization’s website or social media pages.

 Music Festival Wizard, The Scene at Baton Rouge Blues Festival 2019